akkik04/Kutsu/README.md

 ## Repository Architecture:

 - Currently, I plan on using the following architecture for this project:
-    - `data/` - contains the training and testing data
+    - `data/` - contains the training and testing data (data retrieved from: [here](https://www.kaggle.com/datasets/die9origephit/nike-adidas-and-converse-imaged))

-        - `training_data/` - contains the training data
+        - `train/` - contains the training data
-        - `testing_data/` - contains the validation data
+        - `test/` - contains the validation data

     - `notebooks/` - contains the Jupyter notebook
     - `README.md` - contains the project description